SkoolNotes/Taproot/21eng201/_KBe21eng201retGoSTEssay.md

 3.  \'he was never sure which cupboard he might have to open ... counting his keys\' train crossing man (31)

+4.  \'his mind was full of cupboards, cluttered with secret pleasures\' (30)

+5.  \'shut it when you\'ve finished it, baby kochamma said, and closed her face like a cupboard\' (15)

 ### getting lost in cupboards

 1.  cupboards with built-in bedrooms (metaphor for punishment, 55)